marcelofinamorvieira/DatoContentLink/README.md

 // Common options
 const controller2 = enableDatoVisualEditing({
+  // Required: your project’s admin URL.
+Used to build deep links and sent
+  // as X-Base-Editing-Url on preview requests.
   baseEditingUrl: 'https://acme.admin.datocms.com',

+  // Optional: environment slug for diagnostics and deep links.
   environment: 'main',

+  // Optional: limit scanning/observation to this root instead of the whole document.
-  root: document, // or a ShadowRoot / container element
+  // Can be a ShadowRoot or a specific container element.
+  root: document,

+  // Optional: when true, stamps extra data-datocms-debug-* attributes for inspection.
   debug: false,

+  // Optional: when false, the controller starts disabled; call enable() manually.
   autoEnable: true,

+  // Optional: customize the edit URL per payload.
+Return a string to override,
+  // or return null to skip stamping that element entirely.
   resolveEditUrl: (info, { baseEditingUrl }) => {
-    // Customize or filter per payload; return null to skip stamping return info.editUrl ?? `${baseEditingUrl}/items/${info.itemId}`;
+    return info.editUrl ?? `${baseEditingUrl}/items/${info.itemId}`;
   }
 });